helghast098/Threaded-HTTP-Server-C/README.md

 ```
 **How to build:**<br>
 `Using cmake:`
 Create a directory named build in the main project directory.
 On a terminal, navigate to build and type `cmake ..` then `make`.
-This will create a directory named httpserver that contains an executable named httpserver.
+This will create a directory named httpserver in build that contains an executable named httpserver.

 `Using Makefile:`
 Type ' make ' on a terminal that is open to this project.
 This will create the server executable named httpserver.